150+ Reasons to Move

 Keene’s Advantages and Opportunities

 It’s not all doom and gloom – the future is bright here in Keene.
 Here are some already existing advantages as well as a few activist opportunities.
-Of course, you can always create your own opportunities and activists that like your idea may join you!
-Get in on the ground floor of the peaceful evolution in Keene!
+Of course, you can always create your own opportunities and activists that like your idea may join you.

-3. Ease of access to the aggressors – Keene is the county seat, so both courts are right downtown – those living downtown can easily walk or bike there.
-In contrast, another area with a high amount of movers per capita, Grafton, is 90 minutes away from its county’s courts.
+4. Ease of access to the aggressors – Keene is the county seat, and both courts in the same building downtown – those living downtown can easily walk or bike there.

-4. Keene cops not as nasty as bigger cities like Manchester.
-They are more tolerant of cameras, and typically easier-going than their their thin-blue-line brethren in other cities.
-(Though, this is starting to change a little with the slow militarization of KPD.)
-Some, like Shane Maxfield are openly friendly to liberty ideas, while still doing wrong and enforcing bad laws.
-It’s not police utopia, but it could be a lot worse, like it is in Nashua.
+5. Keene cops are not as nasty as bigger cities like Manchester.
+They are more tolerant of cameras and experienced around activists.
+Some, like Shane Maxfield are openly friendly to liberty ideas.
 Additionally, the Keene police per 1,000 population ratio is lower than the NH average.
-As of 2010, NH had 2.0 police per 1,000 population and Keene in 2012 had 1.7.

-8. Establishment confused, angry, and unsure of what to do about liberty activism in Keene.
-Some seem to believe they can arrest their way out of it, but that just gets publicized and more activists move because of their aggression.
+9. The establishment is confused, angry, and unsure of what to do about liberty activism in Keene.
+Some seem to believe they can arrest or sue their way out of it, but that just gets publicized and more activists move because of their aggression.
 It must be frustrating to be a bureaucrat or politician in Keene.

 10. Our first candidate for city council in 2007 received thousands of dollars in free press coverage including two front page news articles and radio and tv interviews.
 That same candidate spent $70 and did very little campaigning, yet received over 22% of the vote.
 The 2009 election resulted in 24% voting for NH native and Free Keene blogger Nick Ryder.
 In 2010, early mover Andrew Carroll set new vote records for Keene activists in his run for state rep. Keene does not have very many political activists, so it’s a wide open opportunity for the more politically inclined.